 (Mackenzie, Donald, Indian Myth.,54)

-The story might sound very simple, but it has a deep significance: the waters are vital for the health of any human community; by hoarding them, the serpent has upset the natural order, whereby, wealth and nourishment are allowed to circulate, and Indra must thus do battle to restore the order.
+This story has a deep significance: The waters are vital for the health of any human community where agriculture is understood as the basis of wealth.
+By hoarding the waters, the serpent has upset the natural order, preventing the circulation of wealth and nourishment.
+Indra must thus do battle to restore the balance.